NickoHF/BMI-Calculator/README.txt

-# BMI Calculator by NockoHF
+# BMI Calculator by NickoHF
 This Calculator will help you to know your BMI.
 You need to start "BMI.py" file.
 Good luck!